Etiqa/qasimodo-bdd-templates/features/01-login/README-Login.md

         Then I should not be able to login

 Simple right?
 From a Behavioral point of view, a _login feature_ should allow or not allow access (under some conditions) to the application.
-So the login feature should be complete now since the functional requirements has been covered.
+So the login feature should be complete now since the functional requirements have been covered.

 ## BDD for Non-functional Requirements
-Non-functional requirements (NFR), known as 'quality attributes', specifies criteria that can be used to evaluate the system operation instead of a specific behavior.
+Non-functional requirements (NFR), known as 'quality attributes', specify criteria that can be used to evaluate the system operation instead of a specific behavior.
 NFRs define how a system is supposed to be, rather than what a system is supposed to do.
 Some NFRs examples are:
 * Security
 * Usability